Source: GopherCon 2017: Liz Rice - A Go Programmer's Guide to Syscalls

 - In the end they all call

-- there is about 300 of them on linux: https://pkg.go.dev/syscall#pkg-constants
+Syscall()with different parameters - in this exampleSyscall(SYS_WRITE) - there is about 300 of them on linux: https://pkg.go.dev/syscall#pkg-constants

 - what does

-do?- saves register state before making changes (?)
+Syscalldo?- saves register state before making changes (?)

 - sets up a register with the details about syscall you are making